View Document Text

 committees and boards of for-profit and not-for-profit companies.
 Some of these

-organizations are clients of Accredited, or service providers and professional organizations that
+organizations are clients, service providers, or professional organizations that do business with

-A copy of our Code of Ethics is available to current and prospective clients upon request.
+A copy of our Code of Ethics is available to current and prospective clients upon request by

 Item 12 Brokerage Practices